 Our veterinarians provide dental services including routine cleaning and polishing (dental prophylaxis) and surgical extractions to manage and treat severe oral disease conditions.

-We also offer dental radiographs, which provide a tremendous amount of information.
+We also offer digital dental x-rays, which provide a tremendous amount of information.
 This is just another step that increases the quality of dental care at Bradford Hills Veterinary Hospital.

 Why Are Dental X-Rays Necessary?